N3FS/N3FS-website/minecraft.md

 ## Server details

-*Please read before joining*: this is a community-focused server.
+*Please take the time to read* the [rules and guidelines](/help/minecraft-guidelines) before joining.
+This is a community-focused server.
 Unprovoked PvP, griefing, or looting is not allowed.
-Please read the server rules for full details.

 **Server address**: `mc.n3fs.co.uk`
 **Minecraft version**: 1.13.2 (Java Edition)